Indigenous Fire and Rescue Employment Strategy (IFARES)

 How to apply

-Applications for the last intake closed on the 13th of March 2017.
+Applications for the latest intake close on the 20th of April 2018.

 Further information about the IFARES program can be found at https://aboriginalpathways.custhelp.com/app/pathways/fire-and-rescue